Calibration and Virtual Camera Control

 • Press D-PAD Left arrow to create a new bookmark where the virtual camera currently is placed

-To change bookmark or preset camera angle
+To change the bookmark or preset camera angle

 Use the minus (-) or equal (=) keys: